1. Is Meditation the Same as Mindfulness?

 If you require something longer or slightly different, there are many meditations of all kinds available on the Guided Meditation Site (more about this site in the Products section) There are also more detailed instructions about how to meditate.

-My own particular favourite is that of a meditation bell called Henry being struck at intervals.
+My own particular favourite sound is that of a meditation bell called Henry being struck at intervals.
 The sound made by the bell resonates again and again.
 This mesmerises me and I find that I am unable to think anything but readily become entrained to the mellifluous sounds...

 (You can find the sound of Henry, the meditation bell, by going to the Guided Meditation site and clicking on Music Downloads/Mindfulness Bells.
 The track is "Mindfulness Bells Volume 1".
 There is the opportunity to try it by playing an excerpt before committing to buy.)